Add To Favorites

 Discover the significance of dates during and immediately after Ramadan.
 Study the date palm's botanical characteristics and create a replica of Eid al-Fitr.

 There is an Arabic saying that the date palm has as many uses as there are days in the year.
 Besides the fruit that has been harvested for more than 6,000 years, oasis dwellers use the leaves for fuel, the fibers for rope, and the wood for construction.
 A palm tree's shade protects other plants from harsh desert sun.
-Research date palms to learn about their 360 other uses.
+Students research date palms to learn about their 360 other uses.

 All over the world, Islamic people break their daily Ramadan fast (Iftar) in the same way—by eating dates---even if they live thousands of miles from date palms.
 This is the way the Prophet Mohammed broke his fast 1,400 years ago.
 Ramadan marks the time when Allah (the Muslim name for God) started to reveal the Quran (holy book of Islam, often called the Koran) to Mohammed.

-Create a triarama display to show your understanding of the role that date palms play in the observance of Ramadan and Eid al-Fitr.
+Students create a triarama display to show their understanding of the role that date palms play in the observance of Ramadan and Eid al-Fitr.
 Open a recycled file folder and cut it into a square with Crayola® Scissors.
 Fold the square into a triangle, and then fold it the other direction to make a smaller triangle.
 Open the file folder and cut along any one of the new folds from the edge into the center of the square.
 Slide the two triangles on either side of the cut on top of one another to form a floor and two-sided corner.
 Flatten out, noting which sides are walls and which triangle is the floor.

-With Crayola Colored Pencils or Color Sticks, draw a scene of breaking the fast on the two walls.
+With Crayola Colored Pencils or Color Sticks, students draw a scene of breaking the fast on the two walls.
 Include dates and water as well as people, furniture, or other details.
 Add more visual information to indicate the time of day and location of the home.
 Decorate the floor of the triarama with a rug of Islamic design.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step